-CMSC 414 Computer and Network Security (3) Prerequisites: CMSC 417 and permission of department; or CMSC graduate student.
+CMSC 414 Computer and Network Security (3) Prerequisites: CMSC 311 with a grade of C or better and CMSC 330 with a grade of C or better and permission of department; or CMSC graduate student.
 An introduction to the topic of security in the context of computer systems and networks.
 Identify, analyze, and solve network-related security problems in computer systems.
-Fundamentals of number theory, authentication, and encryption technologies, as well as the practical problems that have to be solved in order to make those technologies workable in a networked environment, particularly in the wide-area Internet environment.
+Fundamentals of number theory, authentication, and encryption technologies, as well as the practical problems that have to be solved in order to make those technologies workable in a networked environment, particularly in the widearea Internet environment.

-CMSC 415 Systems Programming (3) Prerequisites: CMSC 412 with a grade of C or better; and permission of department; or CMSC graduate student.
+CMSC 415 Systems Programming (3) Prerequisites: CMSC 412 with a grade of C or better: and permission of department; or CMSC graduate student.
 Basic algorithms of operating system software.
 Memory management using linkage editors and loaders, dynamic relocation with base registers, paging.
 File systems and input/output control.
 Processor allocation for multiprogramming, timesharing.
 Emphasis on practical systems programming, including projects such as a simple linkage editor, a stand-alone executive, a file system, etc.

-CMSC 417 Computer Networks (3) Prerequisites: a grade of C or better in CMSC 311 and a grade of C or better in CMSC 330.
+CMSC 417 Computer Networks (3) Prerequisites: A grade of C or better in CMSC 251, a grade of C or better in CMSC 311, and a grade of C or better in CMSC 330 and permission of department; or CMSC graduate student.
 Computer networks and architectures.
 The OSI model including discussion and examples of various network layers.
 A general introduction to existing network protocols.
 Communication protocol specification, analysis, and testing.